elizabeth-poggie/elizabeth-poggie/_content/notes/19-W24-intro-to-programming.md

 If you have worked with `yaml` or `html` this will look very similar

+# Why WPF?

+## Why no ASP.NET?

+`ASP.NET` is a web application that runs on multiple UIs however they are

+- Browser Limited
+- User Interface focused
+- Design Driven - get ready for responsive design

+For the purposes of this class, the goal is to become better programmers and not better designers.

+## WHy not MAUI

+`MAUI` is a cross platform application and `WPF` is only windows, however `MAUI` is

+- Still in it's early stages
+- Not as established so little third party packages
+- Vast majority of businesses uses windows

+If your intent is to be a better cross platform developer, `WPF` will still be a good stepping stone to this type of application later down the line

+## Why not Windows Forms?

+`WinForms` is lame lmao

+- Its old
+- Phasing out
+- Limited Power
+- Limited potential, get ready to become obsolete asap

 # Getting Started

 To begin making your own WPF application: